Terms and Conditions of Service

 Request for reconnection after 9:00 p.m. will occur on the next working day.

-The administration of this policy shall be under the direction of the CEO & General Manager or his designee, and he is directed to use discretion if unusual circumstances arise in the administration of this policy that may jeopardize the interests of the members of the Cooperative.
+The administration of this policy shall be under the direction of the CEO or designee, and they are directed to use discretion if unusual circumstances arise in the administration of this policy that may jeopardize the interests of the members of the Cooperative.

 B. DISPUTED BILLS

-In the event any member disputes the accuracy of any bill received for electrical service, the member must immediately contact the Call Center or a SECO Customer Service Center.
-The member shall be afforded the opportunity to dispute a current bill and to present any information on his behalf.
+In the event any member disputes the accuracy of any bill received for electrical service, the member must immediately contact the Call Center or a Customer Service Center of the Cooperative.
+The member shall be afforded the opportunity to dispute a current bill and to present any information on their behalf.

 C. COLLECTION ACTIVITIES

-SECO reserves the right to require additional deposit funds if the member’s account becomes delinquent or at anytime the credit record necessitates.
-This charge will be made to the member’s account and must be paid by the due date of the next bill or service will be disconnected.
+The Cooperative reserves the right to require additional deposit funds if the member’s account becomes delinquent or at any time the credit record necessitates.
+This charge will be made to the member’s account and must be paid by the due date of the next bill or service is subject to disconnection.

-If an account is closed, the deposit will be credited toward the final bill and any other unpaid balances for services.
-If monies are still left, a refund will be made to the customer.
-In the event that a balance remains unpaid on the account after the deposit is applied, SECO reserves the right to begin collection activities which may include: 30, 60 or 90 day notices; balance transfers; door hanger; referral to the consumer’s credit file; referral to a credit information service; referral to a third party collection agency; or legal action.
+Upon account closure, the deposit will be credited toward the final bill and any other unpaid balances for services.
+If monies are still left, a refund will be made to the member of record.
+In the event that a balance remains unpaid on the account after the deposit is applied, the Cooperative reserves the right to begin collection activities which may include: 30, 60 or 90 day notices; balance transfers; door hanger; referral to the consumer’s credit file; referral to a credit information service; referral to a third party collection agency; or legal action.

 207.7 FEES & DEPOSITS – RESIDENTIAL ACCOUNTS